-- Online support TT Rockstars (multiplication fact recall), Sumdog (mental arithmetic). - Class set of concrete materials for each classroom to ensure curriculum can be taught to the highest standard, including fractions and place value resources. - Number Blocks - Regular audits of resources are carried out and training is completed as and when it is required or has been attended and then shared with the rest of the staff (e.g. Bar Modelling)
+- Online access to Power Maths teaching tools to teach the lessons. - Online support TT Rockstars (multiplication fact recall). - Class set of concrete materials for each classroom to ensure curriculum can be taught to the highest standard, including fractions and place value resources. - Number Blocks a high quality program aimed at younger children and supported by NCTEM - Regular audits of resources are carried out and training is completed as and when it is required or has been attended and then shared with the rest of the staff (e.g. Bar Modelling)